getsentry/sentry-docs/src/collections/_documentation/api/projects/get-project-users.md

   ],
   "query_parameters": [
     {
       "description": "Limit results to users matching the given query.
-Prefixes should be used to suggest the field to match on:  id ,  email ,  username ,  ip .
-For example,  query=email:foo@example.com", "name": "query",
+Prefixes should be used to suggest the field to match on: `id`, `email`, `username`, `ip`.
+For example, `query=email:foo@example.com`", "name": "query",
       "type": "string"
     }